bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## The Goals

-Determine if the gender of a student can be classified based upon their test grades in math, reading, and writing.
-Use this information to help inform other teachers of gender-based weaknesses and strengths to better reach students.
+If the gender of a student can be classified based upon their test grades in math, reading, and writing, use this information to help inform other teachers of gender-based weaknesses and strengths to better reach students better as teachers.

-Visualize the data.
-Data is easier to understand when visualized.

-## Where the Data was Obtained

-The data was downloaded from the following website: http://roycekimmons.com/tools/generated_data/exams on June 9th, 2022.

 ## Navigating this Project